CAWaterBoardDataCenter/.github/README.md

 	d.
 Apache
 	e.
 BSD
 	f.other relevant licenses pre-approved for WB use?
+7. Github account management, repo administration,
-7. Default Account permissions for WaterBoard members and outside collaborators
+	a.
+Default Account permissions for WaterBoard members and outside collaborators
+	b.
+You can define which individuals or teams own certain types or areas of code in a CODEOWNERS file.
 8. Justification for creation of Repos
 9. Actions to be taken after the creation of repos.
 10. A code of conduct [possibily this one](https://github.com/skills/.github/blob/main/CODE_OF_CONDUCT.md)